 All the extras

 Having a child is one of the best and most rewarding things and a little planning can go a long way into at least relieving any financial stress that comes along with it.
-Although this advice pertains to first time dads, I have no advice for your second child just yet, but I will soon :).
-Yep, sometime at the end of August, Thrifty Dad is going 2.0.
+Although this advice pertains to first-time dads, I have no advice for your second child just yet, but I will soon :).
+Yep, sometimes at the end of August, Thrifty Dad is going 2.0.

 Bill Cosby once said, “you aren’t really a parent until you’ve had your second child.”
 Well this summer, I’m just about to find out if that rings true.